Keith-PVL/keithmcintosh.github.io/tempposts/ 2017-09-19-moving-to-france---the-how-the-what-the-why.md

 ---
 layout: post
-title: 'Moving To France - The How, The What, The Why'
+title: "Moving To France - The How, The What, The Why"
 date: 19-Sep-2017
 categories: tbd
 ---